What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 Certain ASMs can impact fetal growth differently.

-- Topiramate and zonisamide exposure during pregnancy has been linked to a risk of infants being born small for their gestational age.
+- Topiramate exposure during pregnancy has been linked to a risk of infants being born small for their gestational age (SGA).

 - Fetal exposure to topiramate is also associated with infants born with low birth weight, which carries greater long-term health risks.